SAP-samples/btp-cf-cap-multitenant-susaas/docu/2-basic/0-introduction-basic-scope/README.md

 # Introduction to the Basic Scope

+> **Important** - The major Scopes (**Basic** and **Advanced**) of this mission are independent of each other, which means you can also directly start with the Advanced Scope if you like.
+The Advanced Scope contains all features of the Basic Scope and more but provides less detailed instructions and guidance as we assume a higher level of expertise.
+The **Expert** Scope contains selected additional features that can be applied to the Basic **or** the Advanced Scope.
+You don't have to go through all Scopes to complete this mission.
+If e.g., the Basic Scope is sufficient for you, feel free to finalize the mission after successful completion.

 The **Basic Scope** of the mission will provide you with the core elements required for a Software as a Service (SaaS) application on SAP Business Technology Platform (SAP BTP).

 1. [Step-by-Step](#1-Step-by-Step)